Curriculum

 Project-based Learning informed by Theory and Practice

 The Master of Governance and Human Rights combines theory and practice.
-In seven modules, the students will learn to analyse and understand legal and political theories of governance and international and regional human rights regimes and how they are interrelated.
+Students will learn to analyse and understand legal and political theories of governance and international and regional human rights regimes and how they are interrelated.

 The students and scholars of the Master of Governance and Human Rights will design, plan, organise and realise their own project addressing a practical challenge related to good governance and human rights.
 Project-based learning is at the core of this programme.
 Students will learn to conceptualise and contribute to social change and acquire the design and communication skills to adapt theoretical approaches to governance and human rights to their professional working environment, e.g. as part of corporate social responsibility (CSR) or sustainable development policies.
 They will be taught and supervised by outstanding and renowned international human rights academics, practitioners and experienced project coaches.